 Pricing: Core at $249/month, Pro at $319/month, Premium at $399/month.
 Pricing scales by headcount bands (1-25, 26-100, 100+).
 Enterprise requires a custom quote.

-Limitations: Trainual excels at knowledge documentation but doesn't handle HR paperwork, IT provisioning, or payroll.
-You'll need it alongside an HRIS, not instead of one.
-The per-month cost can feel steep for very small teams.
+Limitations: Trainual excels at knowledge documentation but doesn’t handle HR paperwork, IT provisioning, or payroll.
+You’ll need it alongside an HRIS, not instead of one.
+Per-month cost can feel steep for very small teams.

 6. Talmundo (Talentech) - Best for European and Mobile-First Teams

 Talmundo, now part of the Talentech Nordic HR software group, brings a distinctly European approach to onboarding.
-The platform is built for multi-country compliance, supports onboarding journeys customized by location and local regulations, and delivers the entire experience through a mobile app - no laptop required on day one.
+Built for multi-country compliance, it supports onboarding journeys customized by location and local regulations, delivering the entire experience through a mobile app - no laptop required on day one.

 AI features: AI-powered analytics that track employee sentiment and engagement trends, automated task and compliance tracking by jurisdiction, and personalized content delivery based on role, department, and location.